 - Offer a high value, low cost option for employers to retain and upskill staff

 Shape the expertise of your workforce and develop the skills you need by enrolling existing employees or offering new recruits a place on our Graduate Apprenticeship programmes.

-RGU has 180 fully funded places over 8 Graduate Apprenticeship courses.
-Each course starts in September 2019 please see below the links to the relevant course information.
+RGU has 175 fully funded places over 7 Graduate Apprenticeship courses.
+Each course starts in September 2020, view the relevant course page for further information:

 - Graduate Apprenticeship in BSc (Hons) Construction and the Built Environment

 - Graduate Apprenticeship in BEng (Hons) Engineering: Design & Manufacture

 - Graduate Apprenticeship in BEng (Hons) Engineering: Instrumentation, Measurement & Control

 - Graduate Apprenticeship in BA (Hons) Business Management

-- Graduate Apprenticeship in BA (Hons) Business Management: Financial Services
+- Graduate Apprenticeship in BSc (Hons) Data Science

 How do they work?

 To be eligible your employee must live and work in Scotland in a role related to the course topic.

 You can take on a new recruit specifically to undertake a Graduate Apprenticeship or enrol an existing employee.

 RGU use a blended learning approach supported by our Virtual Learning Environment, with online lectures, discussion forums and access to course materials.
 This is complemented by on-campus sessions at RGU in Aberdeen to exchange ideas with their peer group and tutors.

 RGU has decades of experience in working with employers to design programmes that enable employees to study and learn new skills while maintaining workplace productivity.

 As a transformational work-based learning initiative Graduate Apprenticeships fit with RGU’s strengths and ethos.

 RGU were recently awarded a Gold rating in the Teaching Excellence Framework (TEF), putting us in the top 20% of the best universities in the UK for the quality of our undergraduate teaching and learning.

 Our engagement with employers has highlighted the importance of offering a flexible approach which allows the apprentice to spend as much time as possible in the work environment, only coming to campus when necessary.
 Our delivery model support the learning needs of apprentices regardless of their location.

 Please get in touch to discuss how we can work together.